ianchu0317/Deauthy/README.md

 # Deauthy

+## Warning
-Warning: I'm not responsible for how you use this code.
+I'm not responsible for how you use this code.
 If you reference / download / do anything with this code, you accept that it is your responsibility entirely.
 I'm not liable / responsible / accountable for anything that you are / would / might / will do by using this code.

 Running DOS attacks in not owned networks is illegal.
 Please use this script in owned networks